-Clifford Chance is an international law firm with 31 offices in 21 countries and a headcount of around 6,550, including lawyers and business professionals.
-Led by around 570 partners, each of the firm's offices is managed by one of our senior partners or directors.
-We provide legal services across the key markets of the Americas, Asia Pacific, Europe, the Middle East and Africa, specialising in capital markets, corporate, mergers and acquisitions, finance and banking, real estate, tax, pensions and employment, and litigation and dispute resolution.
+Clifford Chance is an international law firm with 33 offices in 22 countries and a headcount of 6,745 people1, including lawyers and business professionals.
+Led by 609 partners1, each of the firm's offices is managed by one of our partners or directors.
+We provide legal services across the key markets of the Americas, Asia Pacific, Europe, the Middle East and Africa and across five practices: Corporate; Financial Markets; Litigation and Dispute Resolution; Real Estate; and Tax, Pensions and Employment.
+Our clients predominantly comprise banks, corporate enterprises and financial investors.